-Faculty and department chairs can refer to this flowchart for details of the ICC approval process.
+Faculty and department chairs can refer to the ICC approval process flowchart.

 Senior Capstone thesis projects are 3 credit-hour courses, usually done in the last semester of an Honors student's undergraduate career.
 Faculty advise students on a one-to-one basis as they conduct original research, artistry, or some other high-level project representative of excellent scholarship.
 Advising faculty must approve students' initial capstone proposals as well as their final drafts.

-Capstone proposal forms are due by the Friday of Week #2 of the semester.
-Students can only obtain these forms by attending a Capstone workshop in the Honors office; a workshop schedule is available for download.
+Capstone proposal forms are due by the Sunday after Week #2 of the semester.
+The Senior Honors Capstone Proposal must be submitted online at go.niu.edu/honorscapstone.
+Students must attend a Capstone workshop in the Honors office to receive the required submission and proposal information; a workshop schedule is available for download.